Dnieper–Donets culture: Pottery

 Dnieper-Donets pottery was initially pointed based, but in later phases flat-based wares emerge.
 Their pottery is completely different from those made by the nearby Cucuteni–Trypillia culture.
 The importance of pottery appears to have increased throughout the existence of the Dnieper–Donets culture, which implies a more sedentary lifestyle.

 The early use of typical point base pottery interrelates with other Mesolithic cultures that are peripheral to the expanse of the Neolithic farmer cultures.
 The special shape of this pottery has been related to transport by logboat in wetland areas.
 Especially related are Swifterbant in the Netherlands, Ellerbek and Ertebølle in Northern Germany and Scandinavia, "Ceramic Mesolithic" pottery of Belgium and Northern France (including non-Linear pottery such as La Hoguette, Bliquy, Villeneuve-Saint-Germain), the Roucadour culture in Southwest France and the river and lake areas of Northern Poland and Russia.

 Linguistics

 In accordance with the original Kurgan hypothesis, J.P.
 Mallory (1997) suggested that the Dnieper–Donets people were Pre–Indo-European-speakers who were absorbed by Proto-Indo-Europeans expanding westwards from steppe-lands further east.

 According to David W. Anthony, the Indo-European languages were initially spoken by EHGs living in Eastern Europe, such as the Dnieper–Donets people.
 He (2007) also argues that the Dnieper–Donets people almost certainly spoke a different language from the people of the Cucuteni–Trypillia culture.

 The precise role of the culture and its language to the derivation of the Pontic–Caspian cultures, such as Sredny Stog, Repin and Yamnaya, is open to debate, but the display of recurrent traits points to longstanding mutual contacts or to underlying genetic relations.

-Physical type

-Forensic facial reconstruction of a man from the Dnieper-Donets culture, made in the Soviet Union in the 1930s.

-The physical remains recovered from graves of the Dnieper–Donets culture have been classified as "Proto-Europoid".
-(Note: Images of reconstructions of a male and female from the Dnieper-Donets culture are printed in Mallory, J. P. (1991).
-In Search of the Indo-Europeans: Language Archeology and Myth. p.
-175.)
-They are predominantly characterized as late Cro-Magnons with large and more massive features than the gracile Mediterranean peoples of the Balkan Neolithic.
-Males averaged 172 cm in height, which is much taller than contemporary Neolithic populations.
-Its rugged physical traits are thought to have genetically influenced later Indo-European peoples.

-Physical anthropologists have pointed out similarities in the physical type of the Dnieper-Donets people with the Mesolithic peoples of Northern Europe.

-The peoples of the neighboring Sredny Stog culture, which eventually succeeded the Dnieper–Donets culture, were of a more gracile appearance.